WebToffee Logo

 Note: You can download the Exported Sample CSV of WordPress Comments.

-You can directly download the specific detail of WordPress comment / WooDiscuz discussion from Comments Page .
+You can directly download the specific details of WordPress comments from the Comments Page.
 To do that, navigate to Dashboard > Comments.
 The Comments listing page appears as shown below:

 • Click Download to CSV button to export single comment details to CSV file under Export Column.